 Note that for a server started from a GUI, a user may configure it in the configuration dialog box to disable some unwanted rules.
 This may be beneficial if the calling program does not allow configuration of the call to the LanguageTool server, and the user wants to enable or disable some checks.
 However, if the program does disable or enable any rules, then the configuration set by the user will be silently ignored.

-We recommend using the HTTP server of LanguageTool and run it behind an Apache or nginx reverse proxy with SSL/TLS support.
+We recommend using the HTTP server of LanguageTool and running it behind an Apache or nginx reverse proxy with SSL/TLS support.